Wigs and Wonder: West Hollywood’s Drag Legacy

 Before RuPaul’s Drag Race, drag shows in West Hollywood were more niche attractions, catering to a familiar clientele.
 Now, they’re one of the main attractions for the city’s vibrant and expansive mix of visitors and locals.
 For drag fans that have only been able to see their favorite queens on-screen and online, West Hollywood is a chance to experience the spectacle and shade right before your eyes.

 Beyond the main attraction of drag shows, West Hollywood also offers an assortment of amusing and unexpected drag-infused experiences.
-Both Hamburger Mary’s and the Abbey host weekly drag brunches, at which guests can enjoy their avocado toast and champagne with performances by the most fabulous local queens.
+Both Hamburger Mary’s and The Abbey host weekly drag brunches, at which guests can enjoy their avocado toast and champagne with performances by the most fabulous local queens.
 For the littlest drag fans, the West Hollywood Library hosts a Drag Queen Story Hour, during which queens read age-appropriate, progressive picture books to children.
-And we’d be remiss not to mention Hamburger Mary’s legendary Drag Queen Bingo, a hysterical weekly bingo night, the proceeds of which benefit local and national charities.
+And we’d be remiss not to mention the legendary Drag Queen Bingo at Hamburger Mary’s, a hysterical weekly bingo night that benefits local and national charities.

-Dance Club Micky’s hosts Showgirls, a weekly drag show, every Monday and viewing parties of RuPaul’s Drag Race on Thursdays.
-See their Event Calendar for more details.
+Dance club Micky’s hosts Showgirls, a weekly drag show, every Monday, and viewing parties of RuPaul’s Drag Race on Thursdays.

-Hamburger Mary’s has so, so many incredible drag events, including drag shows, Legendary Bingo, and drag brunch.
-See their Event Calendar for more details.
+Hamburger Mary’s has so many incredible drag events, including drag shows, Legendary Bingo and drag brunch.

-The Abbey runs a drag series called Lip Service, and lots of other fun events, including drag brunches and themed parties.
-Visit The Abbey’s social media pages for details.
+The Abbey runs a drag series called Lip Service, and lots of other fun events including drag brunches and themed parties.